 When planting in containers, to accommodate the plant’s long tap root, it is advisable to use a deep container.
 If growing indoors place “Red Star” next to the brightest window.

-Rarely affected by diseases or insects through some pests such as scale insects, mealybugs, and spider mites can cause a problem.
+Rarely affected by diseases or insects Hawaiian Ti’s do encounter some pests such as plant scale, mealybugs where leaves meet stems, and spider mites on leaf undersides can cause a problem.
 To treat get rid of pests spray your plants with insecticidal soap spray every 7 to 10 days.

 Cordyline Electric Pink

-Cordyline Electric Pink lights up the landscape with vertical, vivid pink leaves that make an outstanding statement.
-This makes “Electric Pink” an in demand plant for its application in landscaping for garden planting as well as a focal plant in patio containers.
+Electric Pink lights up the landscape with vertical, vivid pink leaves that make an outstanding statement.
+This makes “Electric Pink” an in demandin-demandr its application in landscaping for garden planting as well as a focal plant in patio containers.

 The plant offers year round color especially in winterized gardens when the color intensifies.